mailchimp/content-style-guide/05-content-types.html.md

 **What:** A message warning users that their account has violated our compliance rules
 **Length:** 10-500 words
 **Owner:** Compliance
-**Example:** "List Import Complete: 200+300 and requires more attention.
-View your status."
+**Example:** List Import Complete: 200+300 and requires more attention.
+View your status.

 ### Integration directory description